 The Compensation Committee of the Board of Directors administers the Company's stock option plan.
 The Compensation Committee designates eligible participants to be included under the plan and approves the number of options to be granted from time to time under the plan.
 On June 24, 2010, at the Company's annual meeting, shareholders approved an amendment to the Company's Stock Option Plan (the "Plan Maximum Amendment").
-The Plan Maximum Amendment relates to changing the maximum number of shares of common stock issuable under the stock option plan from a fixed number of 6,666 to the number of shares that represents twenty five percent (25%) of the total number of all issued and outstanding shares of common stock.
-Based upon the current shares outstanding, a maximum of 2,735 options are authorized for issuance under the plan.
+The Plan Maximum Amendment relates to changing the maximum number of shares of common stock issuable under the stock option plan from a fixed number of 6,666 to the number of shares that represents twenty-five percent (25%) of the total number of all issued and outstanding shares of common stock.
+Based upon the current shares outstanding, a maximum of 3,410 options are authorized for issuance under the plan.
 The option exercise price for all options issued under the plan is based on the fair value of the underlying shares on the date of grant.
-All options vest within three years or less and are exercisable for a period of seven years(1)(2) from the date of grant.
+All options vest within three years or less and are exercisable for a period of seven years(1) from the date of grant.
 The stock option plan, as amended, allows the issuance of Canadian and U.S. dollar grants.
-A summary of the stock option transactions, for both the Canadian and U.S. dollar grants, through the year ended December 31, 2015 is below.
+A summary of the stock option transactions, for both the Canadian and U.S. dollar grants, through the year ended December 31, 2016 is below.

-- (1) December 31, 2014 Grant to Christopher Davis was for a period of two years.
-Grant expense was calculated by same method as all other options with the exception of a two year, versus seven year expiration.
-The expected dividend rate used was 0%, risk-free rate of interest was 0.67% and the calculated 2 year volatility was 125%. - (2) On April 25, 2014 Fennec granted 133 options each to Dr. Khalid Islam and Adrian Haigh.
+(1) On April 25, 2014 Fennec granted 133 options each to Dr. Khalid Islam and Adrian Haigh.
 Such options shall vest: (i) as to 66 Common Shares, on the date of grant; and (ii) as to 67 Common Shares, upon and subject to orphan drug approval of STS in the EU, provided that they then remain on the Board of Directors of the Company at the time of such approval and that they have played a vital or precipitating part in obtaining such EU orphan drug designation, as reasonably determined by non-interested Board members.
 If the vesting conditions referred to in (ii) above have not occurred by May 31, 2016, the option to acquire the 66 Common Shares referred to in (ii) above shall be terminated and of no further force or effect.
-On November 7, 2014 the Board of Directors amended the two of the vesting conditions.
+On November 7, 2014 the Board of Directors amended the vesting conditions.
 The Board determined that it would be appropriate and desirable to amend the conditions such that (i) it could be fully satisfied by the Company obtaining, in lieu of orphan drug designation, PUMA in Europe for STS; and (ii) the deadline for satisfaction of the vesting condition extended to December 31, 2017.
 The Company has not recognized any expense associated with these options.
+On the date vesting conditions are met, the Company will recognize all of the expense associated with these options.